125 East 8th Avenue

 Intern - The Lane County Sheriff's Office proudly partners with the local university, college and schools as well as homeschool programs to incorporate the training of student/interns.
 These positions offer practical, on-the-job training for students as well as course credit.
 Please check with your school program for the credit you can earn while working in many of our volunteer positions.

 LCSARO - The Lane County Amateur Radio Operators are comprised of FCC licensed amateur radio operators, who voluntarily provide alternative communications before, during and after major emergencies or disaster.
 Contact John Miller by e-mail or phone 541-682-4369.

 LCSO Search and Rescue (SAR) - Our Search and Rescue (SAR) missions involve lost and/or injured climbers, cross-country skiers, hikers, hunters or downed aircraft victims.
 Additionally, searches occur for evidence supporting police criminal investigations.
 Contact John Miller by e-mail or by phone at 541-682-4369.
 To view the 2012 Lane County Search and Rescue Annual Report click here.

 Neighborhood Watch - Neighbors watching out for neighbors!
 That is the primary function and goal of Neighborhood Watch.
 Please visit this site to learn more about how to start a Neighborhood Watch Group.
-Contact the Sheriff's Office Neighborhood Watch Coordinator by e-mail or by phone at 541-682-4179.
+Contact the Sheriff's Office Neighborhood Watch Coordinator, Sergeant Carrie Carver, by e-mail or by phone at 541-682-4179.

 Reserves - Reserve deputies provide volunteer law enforcement services of a temporary nature under the supervision and control of regular employees of the Sheriff's Office.
 Reserve deputies are sworn and possess full deputy authority.
 Their purpose is to provide the Office with sworn volunteers, trained to support its members in their respective duties.
 Reserve deputies normally work along with a regular deputy and may be assigned other duties for which they are deemed qualified and for which a need exists.

 Information Volunteers - The Sheriff's Office is currently looking for Information Volunteers who help assist the public with general information and provide paperwork and referrals to other agencies when applicable.
 This position is located at the Sheriff's Office at 125 E. 8th Avenue in Eugene.